 Success has a beginning, we are here to help; we can help!

-Now that you understand what a generator is let’s start with some basic definitions:
+Now that you understand what a generator is let’s explore!

 Generator dealer or representative of a generator manufacturer